Treatment for migraines

 Anti-nausea drugs.

-They can help if your migraine with aura is accompanied by nausea and vomiting.
+If you are experiencing nausea and vomiting as a result of your migraine with aura, they can help.
 Anti-nausea medications include chlorpromazine, metoclopramide (Reglan), or prochlorperazine (Compro).
 They are usually taken with pain medications.

 These medications are taken regularly, often daily, to reduce the severity or frequency of migraines.

-Your treatment choices when using preventive meds depend on the frequency and severity of your headache, whether you have nausea and vomiting with your headaches, how disabling your headaches, and other medical conditions are.
+Your treatment choices when using preventive medications depend on the frequency and severity of your headache, whether you have nausea and vomiting with your headaches, how disabling your headaches are, and other medical conditions.

-These include beta-blockers such as propranolol (nderal, Innopran XL, and others) and metoprolol tartrate (Lopressor).
+These include beta-blockers such as propranolol (Inderal, Innopran XL, and others) and metoprolol tartrate (Lopressor).
 Calcium channel blockers such as verapamil (Tarka, Verelan) may help prevent migraines with aura.

 Antidepressants.